Last Update: 8/8/2022

 This guide will assist you in setting up Zen Studios Pinball FX3 games on your AtGames Legends Pinball (ALP).
 I’ve been playing Zen Studios pinball games for many years and on many different devices.
 My first experience with Zen tables was on an XBox 360.
 I purchased many tables on that platform, including Star Wars, Marvel and most of the Zen titles as well.
 However, none of those prior purchases can be transferred to the PC (no cross-buy).

 That said, I was happy to learn that using a PC/Laptop with the ALP will allow you to play those games on a virtual pinball cabinet.
 While I did have to re-purchase those games in Steam, it was worth it to me to be able to play those games on a virtual pinball cabinet.
 Below is a guide to help you get setup with FX3 on your ALP!

-How-To link to a specific heading on this page: go to the Table of Contents and click a section to reference.
-Copy the URL in the address-bar and paste in your video description/post/blog.
-This will direct a user to a specific section in any of the guides you find here.
+How-To link to a specific section on this page: go to the Table of Contents (below) and click a section to reference.
+Copy the URL from the address-bar of your browser and paste in your video description/post/blog.
+This will direct a viewer to a specific section in any of the guides you find here.

 - All Pinball FX3 Games Available on Steam – Downloadable Content (DLC) Pinball games from Zen Studios.